 Departments of DFD:

 Dipl.
 Geophys.
-Gunter Schreier is responsible for business development and the coordination of GMES activities.
-The Controlling department (EOC-CO, headed by Dipl.-Forstwirt Hans-Henning Voß) provides central services for both EOC institutes.
+Gunter Schreier is responsible for business development and the coordination of Copernicus activities.
+The Controlling department (headed by Hans-Henning Voß) provides central services for both EOC institutes.

-The director of DFD holds a chair for remote sensing at the Department of Geography at Würzburg University (local proxy is Dr. C. Conrad).
+The director of DFD holds a chair for remote sensing at the Department of Geography at Würzburg University.
 The resident working group is deeply involved in DFD research and development activities.